 FURTHER INFORMATION

-The post is available immediately on an indefinite part-time (0.8 FTE) basis.
+The post is available immediately on a part-time (0.8 FTE) basis for a fixed term period of up to 12 months.
+The working pattern will be Mondays, Tuesdays, Thursdays and Fridays from 10:30 to 18:30.